mbabynames search ✿

-Bryson is a two-syllable name of English origin, meaning "noble and strong".
+from the Welsh, meaning "son of Brice".
+Bryson is a two-syllable name of Welsh origin, meaning "son of Brice".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2